Genesis Creation–whether it’s a fairy tale or real–starts by being closer to Big Bang than you might’ve realized

 - Mouseover the bottom of the reference and click on Hebrew Concordance for H3559

 - All the verses with H3559 (with all those KJV translations) will display in the left pane with the H3559 in red

 - In the left pane search for firm/stable (on a PC: ctrl+F).
 I found five instances of firm of which two are confirmed.
 So check the other three and see is any of them match the Big Bang formation of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Genesis Creation Starts off with a Surprise, How About a Big Bang
+Please use the Social Network links just below to share this information from The Explanation, Genesis Creation Starts off with a Surprise, How About a Big Bang